cnorick/curse-of-strahd-notes/Characters/Doru.md

 (NE Undead)
 ## Playing Doru
 - He's starved for blood and will attack a lone character
-	- If the PCs approach as a group, he does his best to avoid while hissing:
-		- "I can smell your blood!"
+	- If the PCs approach as a group, he does his best to avoid while hissing, "I can smell your blood!"
-		- If they cut
+		- If they cut off his escape, he lunges forth and attacks
+- If the PCs restrain and either:
+	- promise him blood or
+	- threaten to

 ## History/Info
 - He's a vampire spawn sent from [[Strahd Von Zarovich|Strahd]] to torment [[Donavich]]